{{flagHref}}

 Crystal Structures of Battery Materials (AB5, AB2, etc.)

-The AB5 structure in NiMH batteries generally incorporates rare earth elements at the A‑site and transition metals at the B‑site.
-This configuration provides hydrogen storage capacity and kinetic performance.
-Sealed NiMH batteries in the Toyota™ Prius (II–V models) have achieved up to 150 000 miles of battery life according to manufacturer laboratory testing (ref.
-19).
+The AB₅-type structure, commonly found in NiMH batteries, typically incorporates rare earth elements in the A-site and transition metals in the B-site.
+This structure provides a balanced combination of hydrogen storage capacity and favourable kinetics, rendering it a reliable choice for consumer and automotive applications.
+For instance, sealed NiMH batteries used in the Toyota™ Prius (II–V models) are based on AB₅-type materials and have demonstrated up to 150,000 miles of battery life, as confirmed in manufacturer laboratory testing.¹⁹

-AB2‑type structures comprise two metallic components.
-They may exhibit higher hydrogen capacities.
-However, phase stability and resistance to degradation depend on composition and microstructure.
+AB₂-type structures also consist of two metallic components but offer slightly different electrochemical characteristics.
+While AB₂ alloys can reveal higher hydrogen capacities, their phase stability and resistance to degradation during cycling can vary, depending on composition and microstructure.

 Electrochemical Reactions in Nickel Metal Hydride Batteries